First Presbyterian Church of Marcellus: Present church (1851–present)

 In 1897, Reverend Cameron was then replaced by Reverend A. K. McNaughton, who served another ten years with the growing church.
-Reverend McNaughton helped celebrate the 100th anniversary of the church on October 13, 1901 with a large program arranged.
+Reverend McNaughton helped celebrate the 100th anniversary of the church on October 13, 1901, with a large program arranged.
 After McNaughton left in 1907, he was then replaced by Reverend F. J. Sauber, who served the community church until 1914.
 The next minister, Reverend C. C. Frost, was appointed as the replacement, and stayed until 1921, when Reverend David S. MacGinn took over until 1928.
 During Reverend MacGinn's reign, the church's sheds, which were constructed in 1849, just before the current church, were torn down in 1922.
 New ones were constructed until 1961, when they were torn down for an extension of the church.
 These sheds were rented for several years to local car owners as garages.

 A severe windstorm hit Marcellus in 1924, and in the storm, the church's spire toppled off its roost and fell into the church.
 The spire, after collapsing, stuck two feet into the church.
 A new one was constructed soon after at a cost of $3,500 (1924 USD).
 From 1948 to 1956, Reverend Ralph Miller ran the congregation, and in this time, the church itself sustained some changes.
 The height of the building was raised and a furnished basement was constructed to the building.
 The construction helped add a kitchen, dining room, lounge and several new classrooms into the church.
 The sanctuary of the church was also redone, all at a cost of $65,000 (1952 USD).
-The church was then dedicated after completion in April of 1952.
+The church was then dedicated after completion in April 1952.
 On December 9, 1956, Reverend Miller was replaced by Reverend Keith Shinaman, a graduate of Syracuse University.

 In 1957, the first women elder in the history of the church was ordained.
-However, by 1978, the amount of women on the 18-member elder program including nine women.
+However, by 1978, the number of women on the 18-member elder program including nine women.
 Reverend Shinaman remained in reign as minister for over fifty years, and was eventually replaced as minister by Reverend Bill Grossman, who runs the congregation currently along with Reverend Shinaman, who is the minister emeritus.
 In 2001, the church celebrated its 200th anniversary and in 2011, will celebrate its 210th.